jiawen-c/stars_align/readme.md

 Getting the Stars Moving
 ===

-Click the "reset" button to see the stars move.
+Click the "Reset" button to see the stars move.

 Getting the Stars to Answer You
 ===